Michael Brantley Preview, Player Props: Astros vs. Rangers

-After going 0-for-3 in his most recent game, Michael Brantley and the Houston Astros take on the Texas Rangers (who will start Nathan Eovaldi) at 8:05 PM ET on Tuesday.
+The Houston Astros and Michael Brantley, who went 0-for-3 last time out, battle Max Scherzer and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Yankees.
+In his last game he had a hitless showing (0-for-3) against the Yankees.

 Michael Brantley Game Info & Props vs. the Rangers